 - Do the materials include support for students' writing instruction for a whole year's worth of instruction? - Do writing tasks and projects include learning, practice, and application of writing skills? - Are the writing tasks and projects varied?
-Do writing assignments and tasks include process writing support (opportunities and guidance to revise and edit work)?
+Do they provide students with choices? - Are writing tasks connected to texts and/or text sets? - Do writing assignments and tasks include process writing support with opportunities and guidance to revise and edit work?
 Are there suggestions and guidance for multiple draft development? - Do materials include on-demand writing tasks? - Do the teacher materials include guidance or support for pacing of writing over shorter and extended periods of time appropriate to the grade level being reviewed?

-0 points: Does Not Meet Expectations Materials DO NOT meet ANY of the requirements of this indicator.1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.2 points: Meets Expectations Materials meet ALL of the requirements of this indicator.
-Scoring: Materials can only score a 0, 1, 2.
+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

+1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

-- Materials include a mix of BOTH on-demand and process writing that covers a year's worth of instruction. - Opportunities for students to revise and edit are provided. - Materials include digital resources where appropriate.
+- Materials include a mix of BOTH on-demand and process writing that covers a year's worth of instruction. - Opportunities for students to revise and/or edit are provided. - Materials include digital resources where appropriate.